 Develops client specific therapeutic treatment plans based on appropriate assessments and developmental guidelines.

-In conjunction with supervisory staff and caregivers, develops programs appropriate to the current and future needs of the clients.
-Creates programs, moves targets forward, prepares program materials, and makes procedural changes as needed.
+In collaboration with supervisory staff and caregivers, develops programs appropriate to the current and future needs of the clients.
+Creates, monitors, and updates programs, prepares program materials, and makes procedural changes as needed.

 Develops and maintains weekly and monthly progress notes, reviews clinical documentation of Behavior Technicians, and updates treatment plans.